 Question Answer How long can I stay in Transit

 Approximately 5-10% of our new students are placed in temporary, dormitory type accommodation in a residence, for a transitional period of 2-3 weeks.
 When an applicant is offered transit accommodation, he or she will be notified in writing prior to arriving at the university.
-For further information, please visit our temporary residence webpage.
+For further information, please read about transit accommodation on our Residence allocation page.

 Off-Campus Student Accommodation Services (OCSAS)